Loading...

 Civil rights groups, constitutional scholars, and lawmakers from both parties have voiced strong opposition.
 Many argue that only Congress or the courts can alter the meaning of the 14th Amendment, not the executive branch alone.

-Federal judges have already blocked enforcement of the order while legal challenges proceed.
-Whether Trump's attempt to reshape birthright citizenship stands or falls will be determined by the Supreme Court's eventual ruling, which will have implications for millions and the very definition of American identity.
+Federal judges have already blocked enforcement of the order.
+At the same time, legal challenges proceed, whether Trump's attempt to reshape birthright citizenship stands or falls will be determined by the Supreme Court's eventual ruling, which will have implications for millions and the very definition of American identity.

 (0)